gvwilson/sensibleadventures/shapers/shapers.md

 It's usually worth figuring out a character's skill at the skills marked in **bold**, since they come up so often in adventures.
+Note that some skills like Climbing, Hiding, and Stealth get *better* if the character is *smaller*.
+For example,
+if a character's Fitness is +2 and their Size is +1, their Stealth is +1, but if their Size is -1, their Stealth is +3.

 > **Example:**
 > Garree's features are: